komkritc/ioT_pH/README.md

 * this project is about iot-ph
-* git commit -am "update pH as output"
+* git commit -am "update pH as output" => sync in vscode